+(c) Utilization of techniques to facilitate DBE participation in contracting activities which include, but are not limited to:

+1. Soliciting price quotations and arranging a time for the review of plans, quantities, specifications, and delivery schedules, and for the preparation and presentation of quotations.

+2. Providing assistance to DBEs in overcoming barriers such as the inability to obtain bonding, financing, or technical assistance.

+3. Carrying out information and communication programs or workshops on contracting procedures and specific contracting opportunities in a timely manner, with such programs being bilingual where appropriate.

+4. Encouraging eligible DBEs to apply for certification with the

+Department.

-- (c) Utilization of techniques to facilitate DBE participation in contracting activities which include, but are not limited to: - 1.
-Soliciting price quotations and arranging a time for the review of plans, quantities, specifications, and delivery schedules, and for the preparation and presentation of quotations. - 2.
-Providing assistance to DBEs in overcoming barriers such as the inability to obtain bonding, financing, or technical assistance. - 3.
-Carrying out information and communication programs or workshops on contracting procedures and specific contracting opportunities in a timely manner, with such programs being bilingual where appropriate. - 4.
-Encouraging eligible DBEs to apply for certification with the Department. - 5.
-Contacting Minority Contractor Associations and city and county agencies with programs for disadvantaged individuals for assistance in recruiting and encouraging eligible DBE contractors to apply for certification with the Department. - 7-24.4 DBE Records and Reports: Submit the Anticipated DBE Participation Statement at or before the Pre-Construction Conference.
-Report monthly, through the Equal Opportunity Reporting System on the Department's Website, actual payments (including retainage) made to DBEs for work performed with their own workforce and equipment in the area in which they are certified.
+5. Contacting Minority Contractor Associations and city and county agencies with programs for disadvantaged individuals for assistance in recruiting and encouraging eligible DBE contractors to apply for certification with the Department.

+7-24.4 DBE Records and Reports: Submit the following through the Equal Opportunity Compliance System:

+1. DBE Commitments - at or before the Pre-Construction Conference.

+2. Report monthly, through the Equal Opportunity Compliance System on the Department's Website, actual payments (including retainage) made to DBEs for work performed with their own workforce and equipment in the area in which they are certified.
 Report payments made to all DBE and Minority Business Enterprise (MBE) subcontractors and DBE and MBE construction material and major suppliers.

 The Equal Opportunity Office will provide instructions on accessing this system.
-Develop a record keeping system to monitor DBE affirmative action efforts which include the following: - (a) the procedures adopted to comply with these Specifications; - (b) the number of subordinated Contracts on Department projects awarded to DBEs: - (c) the dollar value of the Contracts awarded to DBEs; - (d) the percentage of the dollar value of all subordinated Contracts awarded to DBEs as a percentage of the total Contract amount; - (e) a description of the general categories of Contracts awarded to DBEs; and - (f) the specific efforts employed to identify and award Contracts to DBEs.
+Develop a record keeping system to monitor DBE affirmative action efforts which include the following:

+(a) the procedures adopted to comply with these Specifications;

+(b) the number of subordinated Contracts on Department projects awarded to DBEs;

+(c) the dollar value of the Contracts awarded to DBEs;

+(d) the percentage of the dollar value of all subordinated Contracts awarded to DBEs as a percentage of the total Contract amount;

+(e) a description of the general categories of Contracts awarded to DBEs;

+and

+(f) the specific efforts employed to identify and award Contracts to DBEs.
 Upon request, provide the records to the Department for review.